Ruth C. Engs: Early life and education

+Early career

 After college graduation she worked as the laboratory assistant in the Bacteriology Department of Harvard Medical School for two years.
-Deciding she did not like “bench research” and having the wanderlust, in the fall of 1963 she traveled to Australia on a freighter and returned a year later to San Francisco.
+Deciding she did not like "bench research" and having wanderlust, in the fall of 1963 she traveled to Australia on a freighter and returned a year later to San Francisco.
 She had noticed on her travels that registered nurses were able to get jobs anywhere, so she entered a two-year nursing program.
 In the mid-1960s she married her first husband, Bill Engs, whom she had met on a backpacking trip.

-After living in the Bay Area for five years, they went to Eugene, Oregon for graduate work.
-Although she like nursing she found she liked teaching better.
+After living in the Bay Area for five years, she went to Eugene, Oregon, for graduate work.
+Although she liked nursing she found she liked teaching better.
 At the University of Oregon she completed two master's degrees: counseling psychology and health education.
 After graduation and a divorce, she taught health education and nursing courses at Dalhousie University, Halifax, Nova Scotia for a year.
-While there with the help of medical and nursing students, she organized the “Med-Aid Station,” a street clinic, for the many youth who were coming to Canada during this era.
+While there with the help of medical and nursing students, she organized the "Med-Aid Station," a street clinic, for the many youth who were coming to Canada during this era.
 Realizing the need for a doctorate, she went to, and graduated from, the University of Tennessee.
 For her dissertation she studied the "Personality traits and the health knowledge of telephone crisis intervention volunteers in the state of Tennessee."